NexusBot-official/Nexus/CONTRIBUTING.md

 ## How to Contribute

-There are many ways to contribute to Sentinel Bot:
+There are many ways to contribute to Nexus Bot:

 ### Reporting Bugs